top of page

 Scholarship

 Every year, we hold the Judith Nowers scholarship for high school seniors.
 This is basically an essay contest, in which students headed for college write a response to a question, often about the constitution, or how legislation can affect our lives.
 Currently, the award is $2000 for the lucky winner.
 The scholarship committee writes a question and grades the essay.
-In 2025, Grace Girdner, a senior at Mandela International Magnet School, was our winner.
-Read her essay here.
+Scholarship application HERE

 Get in Touch